My perfect day in Klagenfurt am Wörthersee.

 Did you know …

-- that only 17 holes in one have ever been made at the relatively new Klagenfurt-Seltenheim golf club?
+- that only 17 holes in one have ever been made at the Klagenfurt-Seltenheim golf club?

-10 things bon vivants must see in Klagenfurt am Wörthersee
+10 things sporty visitors must see in Klagenfurt am Wörthersee